DimitrovViktor/Code-Snippet-Manager/README.md

 # A simple C++ Code Snippet Manager (CSM)

-This simple CLI program which takes code as input from users and stores it into a file for later use.
+A simple CLI program which takes code as input from users and stores it into a database for later use.

 ## Features: